catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

  |             | direction='egress', ethertype='IPv6', id='00132465-6141-4842-ad5c-acd47c7a53f5' |
  +-------------+---------------------------------------------------------------------------------+

-Now we need to create three rules:
+Now you need to create three rules:

 * Inbound access to TCP port 22 for SSH access
-* Inbound access to TCP port 80 for web access so we can demonstrate Nginx running inside a docker container
+* Inbound access to TCP port 80 for web access so you can demonstrate Nginx running inside a docker container
-* Inbound access to TCP port 2376 so our local client can communicate with the Docker Engine daemon
+* Inbound access to TCP port 2376 so your local client can communicate with the Docker Engine daemon

 You can issue the ``openstack security group list`` command to find your